andrewnicols/docs/docs/guides/javascript/index.md

 that was clicked on will be logged to the browser console.

-Usually you won't want to listen for every click in the document but only for some of the Elements in the page.
+Usually you won't want to listen for every click in the document but only for some Elements in the page.

-If you wanted to display a browser alert every time a user clicks on a buttn, you might have a template like the following example:
+If you wanted to display a browser alert every time a user clicks on a button, you might have a template like the following example:

 ```{code-block} mustache